Hot Topic Resource Cluster: Proteins Plants & Animals (2024 Oct)

 • WWF Consumer Meat Guides for the Baltic Region (2021) – By eating less but environmentally better meat and choosing more plant-based protein, you as a consumer can contribute to more sustainable meat consumption.
 These meat guides try to help consumers contribute to more sustainable meat consumption by making wise food choices that take into account nature, climate and animal welfare.

-• Comparative analysis of environmental impacts of agricultural production systems, agricultural input efficiency, and food choice (2017) – The results illustrate that environmental impacts of agricultural production systems are different depending on which systems, food, and environmental indicators are examined.
+• Comparative analysis of environmental impacts of agricultural production systems, agricultural input efficiency, and food choice (2017) – The results illustrate that the environmental impacts of agricultural production systems are different depending on which systems, food, and environmental indicators are examined.
 The difference in environmental impacts between foods of different types is large compared to the difference between the same foods produced using different systems.
 For all environmental indicators and nutritional units assessed, plant-based foods have the lowest environmental impacts – even when analyzed per kilocalorie of food produced.
 Systems should integrate the benefits of both systems to develop more sustainable agriculture (e.g., organic’s lower use of chemical inputs, and higher yields in conventional systems).

 • Meat alternatives: life cycle assessment of most known meat substitutes (2015) – This article compares the environmental impacts of different meat substitutes.
-Multiple environmental impacts were measured, and assessed by weight (kilograms), energy (kilojoules) and protein (grams).
+Multiple environmental impacts were measured and assessed by weight (kilograms), energy (kilojoules) and protein (grams).
 The authors estimated impacts from the stage of raw resources to (including) consumer use.
 One of the key objectives of meat substitutes is to lower environmental impact compared to that of livestock.
-Across all three measures, lab grown meat and myco-protein based foods (fungus/ mushroom) had the highest impacts.
+Across all three measures, lab-grown meat and myco-protein based foods (fungus/ mushroom) had the highest impacts.
 After this, results depended on the unit of measurement (weight, energy, protein).
 The authors report that the best performers were insect and soya-based substitutes and chicken (although chicken ranked more poorly when measured by weight).

-Started 2022 May, updated 2023 August
+Started 2022 May, updated 2023 August, updated 2024 October